cfuhrman/the-big-switch/content/posts/why-new-phone-number.md

 I last changed my mobile phone number in Spring of 2008 when I moved to San Francisco, CA, so I've had my 415-based number for close to 20 years now.
 In March of 2019, I moved to Portland, Oregon.
-At the time, I gave brief thought to getting a number with a Portland area code, but decided against it due to the complexity of having to change my number area.
+At the time, I gave a brief thought to getting a number with a Portland area code, but decided against it due to the complexity of having to change my number with everyone I keep in contact with.
 Yeah, I could have my old number forwarded, but it would still take a lot of planning.

 Fast forward to a couple of years ago.
 I had just gotten a new job and found that the cellular provider I used at the time, which used T-Mobile's network,